 The meaning of the photometric experiments will now be understood.
-A candle placed at a In photome- certain distance from a sheet of paper tric experiments the phy- illuminates it in a certain way: you double the distance and find that four sicist compares, not candles are required to produce the same sensations, but physical sensation.
-From this you conclude that effects. if you had doubled the distance without increasing the intensity of the luminous source, the resultant illumination would have been only one-fourth as bright.
+A candle placed at a certain distance from a sheet of paper illuminates it in a certain way: you double the distance and find that four candles are required to produce the same sensation.
+From this you conclude that if you had doubled the distance without increasing the intensity of the luminous source, physical effects the result ant illumination would have been only one-fourth as bright.
 But it is quite obvious that you are here dealing with the physical and not the psychological effect.
-For it cannot be said that you have compared two sensations with one another: you have made use of a single sensation in order to compare two different luminous sources with each other, the second four times as strong as the first but twice as far off.
+For it cannot be said that you have compared two sensations with one another you have made use of a single sensation in order to compare two different luminous sources with each other, the second four times as strong as the first but twice as far off.
 In a word, the physicist never brings in sensations which are twice or three times as great as others, but only identical sensations, destined to serve as intermediaries between two physical quantities which can then be equated with one another.
 The sensation of light here plays the part of the auxiliary unknown quantity which the mathematician introduces into his calculations, and which is not intended to appear in the final result.